Skip to content

 Nautobot Docker Images with Pre-Installed Apps

 Managing and extending Nautobot with plugins and apps can be challenging, especially for users who are not familiar with Docker, Docker builds, or Python package management.
-To make things easier, I maintain a set of Docker images based on the official Nautobot images, but with almost all major Nautobot apps pre-installed and ready to use.
+To make things easier, I maintain a set of Docker images based on the upstream Network to Code Nautobot images, extended with almost all major Nautobot apps pre-installed and ready to use.

 🚀 What Are These Images?